Thick Glass Windows

 People often confuse double-pane and double-strength glass.
 All Ringer Windows are manufactured with double-pane glass that includes hermetically sealed inner and outer panes.

-Double Strength glass refers to the thickness of each individual pane of glass used in our hermetically sealed system.
-The function of double pane technology AND thicker double strength glass combine to provide superior sound control.
+Double-strength glass refers to the thickness of each individual pane in our windows.
+We combine double-pane technology AND thicker double-strength glass to provide superior sound control.
 Our clients are always amazed at how quiet their homes become after installing Ringer Windows.
-For those seeking even more protection from interior noise, see our enhanced sound control windows under the options section of our Website.
+For those seeking even more protection from interior noise, see our enhanced sound control windows under the options section of our website.

 A Useful Tip When Comparing Competitor Windows & Glass Thickness

-Regardless of what double pane windows you purchase, it’s wise to seek those that are made with Double Strength Glass or thicker.
-The truth is, many windows tend to look “alike” and it’s difficult for the average consumer to know the subtle differences between premium insulated glass windows and builder-grade windows.
-If a window is made with single strength glass (2.2 mm), it’s a significant indicator that it’s a “builder grade” product.
+Regardless of which double-pane windows you buy, it’s wise to ask if they’re made with double-strength or thicker glass.
+The truth is most windows tend to look alike and it’s difficult for consumers to know the subtle differences between premium insulated and builder-grade windows.
+A significant builder-grade indicator is the use of single-strength glass (2.2 mm).
 Nearly all premium windows use double-strength glass (3.0 mm) or thicker.
-Demand double-strength glass and get a better window.
+Always demand double-strength glass and get better windows.

 Better Quality Windows Like Ours Have Thicker Glass